mbrock/dappish/dcs.dapp.md

 Let the ilk know of the vox.

-Let the ilk mat be an 18-decimal number, also known as _liquidation ratio_, initially set to zero.
+Let the ilk mat be a precise rate, also known as _liquidation ratio_, initially set to zero.

-Let the ilk tax be a 27-decimal number, also known as _stability fee_, initially set to zero.
+Let the ilk tax be a precise rate, also known as _stability fee_, initially set to zero.

-Let the ilk axe be a 27-decimal number, also known as _liquidation penalty_, initially set to zero.
+Let the ilk axe be a precise rate, also known as _liquidation penalty_, initially set to zero.

-Let the ilk cap be an 18-decimal number, also known as _debt ceiling_, initially set to zero.
+Let the ilk cap be a token quantity, also known as _debt ceiling_, initially set to zero.